pytorch/ignite/docs/source/quickstart.rst

 .. code-block:: python

     metrics={
-        'accuracy': CategoricalAccuracy(),
+        'accuracy': Accuracy(),
         'nll': Loss(loss)
     }

-where we define two metrics: *categorical accuracy* and *loss* to compute on validation dataset.
+where we define two metrics: *accuracy* and *loss* to compute on validation dataset.
 More information on metrics can be found at :doc:`metrics`.